jaiamin/realmdreamer/README.md

 cd ..
 ```

-Note: This installation was tested on CUDA 11.8.
+Note: This installation was tested on CUDA 11.8 via RunPod `runpod/pytorch:2.1.0-py3.10-cuda11.8.0-devel-ubuntu22.04` template.
 You may need to modify the installation script if you have a different version of CUDA.

 We also provide a docker image for the project.
 You can pull the image using and then follow the instructions above.